idaholab/moose/modules/stochastic_tools/doc/content/source/vectorpostprocessors/Statistics.md

 ## Example 1: Statistics

-The following input file snippet demonstrates how to compute various statistics using the `StatisticsVectorPostprocessor` object.
+The following input file snippet demonstrates how to compute various statistics using the `Statistics` object.

-!listing statistics_vector_postprocessor.i block=VectorPostprocessors
+!listing statistics.i block=VectorPostprocessors

 This block results in the following CSV file for the "stats" block of the input file.
 Notice the first column corresponds with the numeric identifier for the statistics being computed.

-!listing statistics_vector_postprocessor/gold/statistics_vector_postprocessor_out_stats_0001.csv
+!listing statistics/gold/statistics_out_stats_0001.csv

 ## Example 2: Confidence Levels

-The following input file snippet demonstrates how to compute various statistics and confidence levels using the `StatisticsVectorPostprocessor` object
+The following input file snippet demonstrates how to compute various statistics and confidence levels using the `Statistics` object

-!listing bootstrap_statistics_vector_postprocessor/bootstrap.i block=VectorPostprocessors
+!listing bootstrap_statistics/bootstrap.i block=VectorPostprocessors

 This block results in the following CSV file for the "stats" block of the input file.
 Notice the first column corresponds with the numeric identifier for the statistics being computed.

-!listing bootstrap_statistics_vector_postprocessor/gold/bootstrap_out_stats_0001.csv
+!listing bootstrap_statistics/gold/bootstrap_out_stats_0001.csv

-!syntax parameters /VectorPostprocessors/StatisticsVectorPostprocessor
+!syntax parameters /VectorPostprocessors/Statistics

-!syntax inputs /VectorPostprocessors/StatisticsVectorPostprocessor
+!syntax inputs /VectorPostprocessors/Statistics

-!syntax children /VectorPostprocessors/StatisticsVectorPostprocessor
+!syntax children /VectorPostprocessors/Statistics

 !bibtex bibliography